Guide to vision care benefits for First Nations and Inuit

 |Replacement of entire glasses or contact lenses||

-3.4.8 Exception: Inability to adjust to multifocal eyewear
+3.4.8 Exception: Inability to adjust to multifocal glasses

 Most clients who have more than one prescription can have these prescriptions fitted in one frame and find this most convenient for their everyday use.
-Clients who have not previously used multifocal eyewear, such as bifocals and progressives, should attempt full-time wear for a trial period of 3 months.
-If by the end of this trial period, the client remains unable to adjust to using multifocal eyewear, and provided that the client meets the prescription requirements outlined in section 3.1, the client may qualify for:
+Clients who have not previously used multifocal glasses, such as bifocals and progressives, should attempt full-time wear for a trial period of (three) 3 months.
+If by the end of this trial period, the client remains unable to adjust to using multifocal glasses, and provided that the client meets the prescription requirements outlined in section 3.1 Eligible services, the client may qualify for:

-- one lens replacement coverage amount (fit new lenses using previously dispensed frame; section 3.4.6)
+- one lens replacement coverage amount (fit new lenses using previously dispensed frame; section 3.4.6 Exception: Early lens replacement due to change in prescription)

-- a full coverage amount to fit the remaining qualifying prescription lenses (section 3.3 or 4.1) or exception coverage amount (section 3.4)
+- a full coverage amount to fit the remaining qualifying prescription lenses (section 3.3 Eyewear coverage amounts) or exception coverage amount (section 3.4 Exceptions and criteria for approval)

 A client does not have to undergo a new trial period if they have already done so in the past, or if there are contra-indications owing to a cervical or ocular mobility abnormality attested to by the optometrist or ophthalmologist.